Deploy a Matrix Server

 matrixdotorg/synapse:latest generate

 This creates homeserver.yaml and signing keys inside ~/docker/matrix/data/.
-The SYNAPSE_SERVER_NAME is your identity domain – this is the domain that appears in your Matrix IDs (@user:yourdomain.org).
+The SYNAPSE_SERVER_NAME is your identity domain, the domain that appears in your Matrix IDs (@user:yourdomain.org).
 It is not the same as the subdomain where Synapse is accessible.
 Set it to your base domain.

 Configure Synapse